Are You Ready to Retire?

 You have options to account for health care needs.
 Building up your health savings account during your working years can give you a tax-free bucket of money for this specific purpose.
 Making sure your plan has sustainability at higher-than-anticipated expenses can provide you with confidence, and real estate equity can offer a cushion and peace of mind.

-Getting your estate in order is something you should do well in advance of retirement—in fact, everyone should have an estate plan in place, regardless of your age and stage of life or career.
+Getting your estate in order is something you should do well before retirement—in fact, everyone should have an estate plan in place, regardless of your age and stage of life or career.

 Have your wishes changed?
 Does a living trust make sense for you?
 Are your powers-of-attorney and advanced health care directives up to date?